Another testing branch update with some usual package updates for you.

 Our current supported kernels

-A detailed list of all package changes can be found here
+A full list of all package changes can be found here.

 - No issue, everything went smoothly